ejh243/BrainFANS/docs/development-pipeline.md

 ### Select the relevant template for your report

-- Bug: Make a report for any bugs you have encountered in the repository
+- Bug: Make a report for any bugs you have encountered in the repository (*i.e.* Unexpected/unwanted behaviour)
 - Code refactor: Make suggestions for how code can be optimised/improved
 - Documentation: Report any faults in the documentation
-- Enhancement: Suggest any features that should be added
+- Enhancement: Suggest any features that should be added/altered

 ### Fill in issue report